MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/setup.md

 - MOE150
 - BEA160
 ms.assetid: 6a3a29a0-e616-4713-99d1-15eda62d04fa
-description: "Learn how to set up your Microsoft 365 Business Standard, Microsoft 365 Business Basic, Microsoft 365 Apps for business, or Office 365 Education subscription."
+description: "Learn how to set up your Microsoft Business Premium, Microsoft 365 Business Standard, Microsoft 365 Business Basic, Microsoft 365 Apps for business, or Office 365 Education subscription."
 ---

 # Set up Microsoft 365 for business